born March 1885, Pasadena, Calif.

 Bill Rock, partially visible at top left in this shot from the 1937 Three Mesquiteers movie "Come On, Cowboys," is a relatively common feature in productions shot at Iverson.
 Far less common is the rock at center-right, which looks like a grumpy candelabra that might be at home in Beauty and the Beast.

 He had a breakthrough in 1937, shooting an Iverson rock spectacle in Come On, Cowboys, a Three Mesquiteers feature.
-That production was followed by a period in which his B-Western workload at Republic steadily increased, and by the early 1940s he was working regularly with most of the company’s cowboy stars, including Roy Rogers, Gene Autry, Sunset Carson (Bordertown Trail, 1944), Don “Red” Barry and Bob Steele.
+That production was followed by a period in which Miller's B-Western workload at Republic steadily increased, and by the early 1940s he was working regularly with most of the company’s cowboy stars, including Roy Rogers, Gene Autry, Sunset Carson (Bordertown Trail, 1944), Don “Red” Barry and Bob Steele.
 He also continued to shoot much of Republic’s long-running Three Mesquiteers series.
-His special flair for showcasing Iverson can also be seen in a few Allan “Rocky” Lane features from the late 1940s — The Bold Frontiersman, released in 1948, is a prime example.
+His special flair for showcasing Iverson can be seen as well in a few Allan “Rocky” Lane features from the late 1940s — The Bold Frontiersman, released in 1948, being a prime example.

 Miller went on to work with tiny outfit Lippert Pictures for a couple of years, 1949-1950, shooting Don “Red” Barry Westerns — something he had also done earlier in his career at Republic — and filming a batch of Jimmy Ellison Westerns, which again involved plenty of work at Iverson.
 He ended up with other minor production houses in the early ‘50s, mainly companies with distribution and production partnerships with Monogram, such as Silvermine Productions, where among other things he shot the last of the Whip Wilson B-Westerns in 1951 and 1952, and Westwood Productions, where he was part of the last gasp of the B-Western as a viable theatrical format, shooting several Wild Bill Elliott features — again reunited with one of his occasional Republic subjects — in 1953 and 1954.